- I’ve never practiced Yoga before, is YCT going to be too intense?

 Over the course of several sessions, you will start to develop awareness of your body and this will also help you decide when you need to rest, increase or decrease the intensity/pace of your practice.

 There is a misconception that one has to be flexible to practice Yoga.
 YCT is a hybrid form of traditional Yoga and functional training.
 When these two are combined, your body benefits from increased endurance, strength, agility and flexibility.

 Be patient with your body.
-Flexibility comes when we let go of stress and patterns in which our bodies have learnt to hold themselves.
+Flexibility comes when we let go of stress, trauma and patterns in which our bodies have learnt to hold themselves.
 This again ties in with mental and emotional blockages within us that we may or may not be aware of.

 - What is the difference between Hatha Yoga and YCT?

 Hatha Yoga is a practice that aims at conquering the mind by first attaining control over the body.
 All styles of Yoga we come across today – Iyengar, Power, Ashtanga style, Bikram, Yin etc. are Hatha Yoga but the physical practice is different.
 The goal/intention is the same across all these branches.

 YCT could be considered another branch of Hatha Yoga but here we’re taking all the benefits of a traditional Yoga practice and combining it with newer training methodologies and conditioning exercises that focus on quality, rather than quantity.

 - What is the structure of the class?